 Since the hormone-disrupting chemical known as BPA is found in nearly all canned food in the US, skip the canned ingredients this holiday season and use these eco-friendly alternatives.
 For Thanksgiving, we made this recipe from Diamond Organics, substituting fresh, homemade pumpkin puree for canned.

-Check out MNN’s article for a great idea on how to get around the ever-nasty canned evaporated milk too.
+Check out MNN’s article for a great idea on how to get around the ever-nasty canned evaporated milk that’s frequently called for in pumpkin recipes too.

 This one comes via my friends at The Daily Green.
-Check out their post for all the detailed how-to, but here’s what you’ll need:
+Check out the post for all the detailed how-to, but here’s what you’ll need:

 5 tablespoons butter, divided